 Everyone is a gamer

-Mobile games cross many categories, from casual to hardcore, so audience demographics are expansive.
+Mobile games cross many categories, from hyper casual to hardcore, so audience demographics are expansive.
 There’s a game for everyone, whether it’s Genshin Impact, Project Makeover, or Wordscapes.
 In-game ad inventory gives advertisers access to audiences that are actively engaged with a gaming experience, rather than users who are just passively consuming content.

-The good news for advertisers is that this massive and broad audience is accustomed to seeing ads and receptive to many formats, particularly playable and rewarded video ads.
+The good news for advertisers is that this massive and broad audience is accustomed to seeing ads and is receptive to many formats, particularly playable and rewarded video ads.
 Offering an in-game reward in exchange for watching an ad to completion has helped to normalize the concept of in-app advertising.
 These ads have also helped users become more open to the experience, making the opportunity for brand advertisers and agencies that much more powerful.